 rider earns a certain number of points, they are able to move on to the next division.
 The points earned

-also count towards a trip to Regionals, Zones (held in
+also count towards a trip to Regionals, Zones, and ultimately Nationals.

 As a team we also accumulate points,

 although those are earned a little differently.
 There is one rider secretly